What is Endodontic Retreatment?

 Patients who could benefit from an endodontic retreatment are those who are still exhibiting signs of infection at or around a tooth that was previously treated with a root canal procedure.
 If you have an infected tooth, you are likely to experience pain in the tooth or jaw, see blister-like lesions on the sides of the gums, feel discomfort when biting, and have temperature sensitivity when consuming certain foods and beverages.
-Dr. Capps does everything he can to preserve your natural tooth for a root canal retreatment.
+Our dentist does everything possible to preserve your natural tooth with a root canal retreatment.
 However, there are situations in which an apicoectomy (root removal) or tooth extraction are better options to restore your oral wellness.
 During your consultation at our Rosenberg, TX practice, we will be able to determine which route for treatment is best for your condition.

 Insurance coverage for an endodontic retreatment may depend on your individual plan.
 A member of our financial team will get in touch with your provider to learn about your benefits.
 From there, we will be able to calculate any out-of-pocket costs you may have.
 For patients without insurance or with additional charges, our office accepts a number of payment options, including medical financing through our Rosenberg office or through CareCredit®.

 For most patients, an initial root canal can expel any infection from the pulp or inner canals of your tooth and restore your oral function and health.
 However, there are times when an undetected infection may remain or a new infection emerges after treatment.
 In these cases, a secondary root canal procedure may be ideal to achieve your optimal dental wellness.
-If you're still experiencing pain, swelling, or noticing blister-like lesions around a tooth that has already been treated with a root canal, we ask that you contact Made Ya Smile in Rosenberg, TX and schedule an appointment with skilled dentist Dr. Eric Capps.
-He will use his years of experience to assess your condition and determine the right treatment for your needs.
+If you're still experiencing pain, swelling, or noticing blister-like lesions around a tooth that has been treated with a root canal, contact Made Ya Smile in Rosenberg, TX and schedule an appointment with our skilled dentist and team.
+We will use our years of experience to assess your condition and determine the right treatment for your needs.